Primespark24/ALUDesignArchitecture/README.md

      ```
      We cannot program the board, we have tried 3 different boards on 3 different computers with multiple different cables. :(
      ```

+     Kent's Feeback:
+     ```
+     Sorry you could not program the board.
+It most likely was bad cables.
+Make sure to try a cable that someone has successfully use immediately before you try it. i.e. check with me when I come to class and try the cable I bring with me.

+     (-1.5 pts) Make sure you get this working next time.
+     ```

 ### Put the VHDL CODE for the Group's Processor Here
 ```-------------------------------------------------